Marvin Gaye: Death and funeral

+In late 1983, Gaye convinced his bodyguard on his final concert tour, Andre White, to give his father Marvin Gay Sr. a .38 Special handgun, due to the singer's continued fears of being targeted.
+In the months leading up to his death, Gaye and his father struggled with keeping themselves separated from each other at the family house in the West Adams neighborhood of Western Heights in Los Angeles due to constant conflict.
+At the same time, Gaye was dealing with a crippling drug addiction and depression.
+On March 31, 1984, a verbal fight occurred between Gaye's parents at the property, leading Gaye to intervene and defend his mother.
+That night, no further conflict arose.

-In the early afternoon hours of April 1, 1984, Gaye intervened in a fight between his parents in the family house in the West Adams neighborhood of Western Heights in Los Angeles.
-He became involved in a physical altercation with his father, Marvin Gay Sr., who shot Gaye twice, once in the chest, piercing his heart, and then into his shoulder.
+In the early afternoon hours of April 1, 1984, Gaye once again intervened in another verbal fight between his parents.
+When his father refused to leave his room despite his orders, Gaye physically attacked his father, who shot Gaye twice, once in the chest, piercing his heart, and then into his shoulder.
 The shooting took place in Gaye's bedroom at 12:38 p.m.
 Gaye was pronounced dead at 1:01 p.m. after his body arrived at California Hospital Medical Center.
+He would have turned 45 the following day.

+On April 5, 1984, more than 10,000 mourners lined up to pay respects to the singer at Forest Lawn Memorial Park, Glendale, which was then followed by a private funeral that was attended by over 500, including former Motown colleagues such as Smokey Robinson and Stevie Wonder along with comedian and friend Dick Gregory.
+Wonder performed the ballad "Lighting Up the Candles", which he wrote for the occasion.
+The song was later placed as the final song on Wonder's 1991 soundtrack for the film Jungle Fever.

 After Gaye's funeral, his body was cremated at Forest Lawn Memorial Park–Hollywood Hills, and his ashes were scattered into the Pacific Ocean.
 Gay Sr. was initially charged with first-degree murder, but the charges were reduced to voluntary manslaughter following a diagnosis of a brain tumor.
 He was given a suspended six-year sentence and probation.
 He died at a nursing home in 1998.